Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 4. Select the Save and Exit option to save your changes.

-If the above did not help, you will have to restore the system bootloader.
-To do this, you will need a bootable USB flash drive or recovery disk with a system that is suitable in terms of bit depth.
-How to do bootable flash drive or disk, read Lifehacker about installing Windows.
+If the above does not help, you will have to restore the system bootloader.
+To do this, you will need a bootable USB flash drive or recovery disk with a system of suitable capacity.
+How to do bootable USB flash drive or disk, read Lifehacker about installing Windows.

-From the recovery menu select "Troubleshooting" → " Extra options» → «Startup Repair».
-After that, the system will try to automatically fix the bootloader.
+From the recovery menu, select “Troubleshooting” → “ Extra options» → “Startup Recovery”.
+After this, the system will try to automatically fix the bootloader.
 In most cases, it solves the problem.

-The same can be done manually through the command line, but it is better to choose the automatic option so as not to aggravate the situation.
+The same can be done manually via the command line, but it is better to select the automatic option so as not to aggravate the situation.

-If this method did not help, the problem is probably in the hardware: the hard drive is damaged.
+If this method does not help, the problem probably lies in the hardware: the hard drive is damaged.

-From the recovery menu, select Troubleshoot → Advanced Options → Command Prompt.
+From the recovery menu, select Troubleshooting → Advanced Options → Command Prompt.

-IN command line you need to enter the commands one by one: diskpart → list volume (be sure to remember the name of the disk with Windows) → exit.
+IN command line you need to enter the commands one by one: diskpart → list volume (be sure to remember the name of the Windows disk) → exit .

-To check the drive for errors and corruption, type chkdsk X: /r (where X is the name of the Windows drive).
-The check usually takes a long time, you have to wait.
+To check the disk for errors and damage, enter the command chkdsk X: /r (where X is the name of the Windows disk).
+The check usually takes quite a long time, you will have to wait.

 Start Windows in Safe Mode

-Due to a sudden shutdown of the computer during the installation of operating system updates, cleaning from viruses and unnecessary registry entries, or due to the fault of acceleration utilities Windows work system files may be corrupted.
-In this case, when the system boots up, " blue screen of death".
+Due to a sudden shutdown of the computer during installation of operating system updates, cleaning of viruses and unnecessary entries in the registry, or due to the fault of acceleration utilities Windows operation System files may become damaged.
+In this case, when the system boots, “ blue screen of death".

-Try to start Windows in safe mode without loading drivers and programs in autorun.
-If the computer works in this mode, you will have to remove the drivers, perform a system rollback and scan for viruses.
+Try starting Windows in safe mode without loading drivers and programs in startup.
+If the computer is running in this mode, you will have to remove the drivers, perform a system rollback, and scan for viruses.

 If you have restore points, this problem is quite easy to solve.
 You just need to roll back to the previous stable configuration.